-

 VFiPP – Disadvantages

-- The existing VFiPP v1.0 requires a paper filter, on top of the puck - for proper water distribution¹
+- The existing VFiPP v1.0 requires a paper filter, on top of the puck - for better water distribution¹

-- VFiPPs require deeper 30g baskets, for maximum dose versatility
+- VFiPPs require deeper ~35mm baskets, for pump espresso machines, for maximum dose versatility

-- VFiPPs can exaggerate CO2 harshness, from a very fresh roast²
+- VFiPPs can exaggerate CO2 harshness, from a very fresh roast, resulting in a type of sourness²

 1. For espresso ratios > 1:2, the lower puck